20 inspiring web and mobile wireframe examples

 How about a smart weather app that allows you to demonstrate descriptive weather statuses such as the temperature, pressure, and humidity.

 In this wireframe mobile app example below, designed by Matt Sclanrandis, we can clearly visualize each feature that the final weather app will contain.
-Helpful stats, graphics, and history charts can be put in place, as well as interactive maps the forecast around your area.
+Helpful stats, graphics, and history charts can be put in place, as well as interactive maps, and the forecast around your area.

 If you’re unfamiliar with the company, San Francisco-based Boosted makes skateboards with light and powerful electric motors.
 The team used Justinmind to wireframe and prototype their iOS mobile app last year, and their feedback was awesome!